-In addition, to further reduce your meat costs, you can often substitute boneless chicken or tofu for expensive fresh fish in recipes, or use less expensive frozen or canned fish.
+In addition, to further reduce your seafood costs, you can often substitute boneless chicken or tofu for expensive fresh fish in recipes, or use less expensive frozen or canned fish.
 (Canned salmon is a very healthy choice.)

 7) Buy frozen vegetables

 Buying frozen vegetables and fruit such as broccoli, green beans, and peas, mango, and berries, especially when they are not in season, is almost always going to save you money.
-Flash frozen at their peak of freshness, they are a healthy and economic alternative to fresh produce.
+Flash frozen at their peak of freshness, they are a healthy and economical alternative to fresh produce.

 There’s also an added bonus to using frozen vegetables, which is that your chopping needs greatly diminish, saving you time and effort.